gkmngrgn/palette/README.rst

-A simple palette application that is written Python.
+A simple palette application that is written in Python.
 If you deal with this project and have an idea, please contact me or fork it or open an issue.
 Thanks.

 Usage